This page provides links to the key Acts and Regulations that govern the operations and procedures of the AAT.

 Administrative Appeals Tribunal Act and Regulations

-The Administrative Appeals Tribunal Act 1975 provides for the establishment, structure and management of the AAT.
-The Act and the Administrative Appeals Tribunal Regulation 2015 set out the core powers and procedures of the AAT for all Divisions other than the Migration & Refugee Division.
-A consolidated copy of the Administrative Appeals Tribunal Act 1975 and the Administrative Appeals Tribunal Regulation 2015 are available at the ComLaw website.
+The Administrative Appeals Tribunal Act 1975 (The Act) provides for the establishment, structure and management of the AAT.
+The Act and the Administrative Appeals Tribunal Regulation 2015 set out our core powers and procedures, except for a review of a migration or refugee decision.

 Code of practice for notification of reviewable decisions and rights of review